 As a matter of fact, a well-designed and thought-through UX influences greater returns on investment and higher revenues.
 Hence, companies that invest in efficient UX later save on target audience acquisition, spend less on system support, and convert more customers resulting in increased market shares.
 According to the estimates of the research, $1 invested in UX pays $100 back.
 What’s more, 88% of potential users who aren’t satisfied with UX will probably not return to the website again.
 As a result of poor UX, 35% of funds invested in e-commerce in 2020, are lost because of bad user experience whereas companies that invest in good design can significantly increase their sales:

-In order to design a quality and efficient user experience, it is crucial to approach the design process in a research-based manner.
+In order to design a quality and efficient user experience, it is crucial to approach the design based research process in a research-based manner.

 Research-Based Design: Why and How?